zhangdongdong7/scenarios/python/challenge-number-generator-expression/intro.md

 # Number Generator Expression

-In this challenge, you learned how to use functions and generator expression to perform mathematical operations in Python.
+In this challenge, you will solve advanced math problems using Python's number generator expressions.